FDRIO Standards of Practice

-Family Dispute Resolution (“FDR”) refers to any dispute resolution process that is provided by a third party professional with the goal of assisting separating parties and/or family members in conflict to reach a mutually acceptable agreement to issues submitted for resolution.
+Family Dispute Resolution (“FDR”) refers to any dispute resolution process that is provided by a third-party professional with the goal of assisting separating parties and/or family members in conflict to reach a mutually acceptable agreement on issues submitted for resolution.

 FDRIO’s members include professionals governed by other codes of conduct mandated by their profession.
 These standards of practice are intended to be applicable only to their role in FDR.

 These standards are intended to serve as ethical guidelines, within a variety of settings, including court.
 They serve to guide decision-making of FDR professionals, to protect parties utilizing FDR processes, and to promote best practices and public confidence in all FDR processes for resolving family law disputes.

 These Standards are to be read and construed in their entirety.
 There is no priority attached to the sequence in which the Standards appear.

 “Shall” indicates a mandatory practice, and “should” indicates a highly desirable and encouraged practice that is to be departed from only for strong reasons.

 Durable, high quality FDR outcomes must be the product of individuals exercising informed self-determination.
 FDR Professionals shall respect and encourage self-determination by the parties in their decision-making and shall seek direction from the parties as to the role that would be most helpful.

 - Self-determination is the act of coming to a voluntary, uncoerced decision in which each party makes free and informed choices as to the process and outcome.
 Parties are encouraged to exercise self-determination at all stages of an FDR process, including choice of process provider, process design, participation in or withdrawal from the process (unless there is a submission to arbitration).